 In connection with the Section 3(a)(1)(A) and Section 3(a)(1)(C) analysis, the determination of whether an entity is a majority-owned subsidiary of our company is made by us.
 The Investment Company Act defines a majority-owned subsidiary of a person as a company 50% or more of the outstanding voting securities of which are owned by such person, or by another company which is a majority-owned subsidiary of such person.
 The Investment Company Act further defines voting security as any security presently entitling the owner or holder thereof to vote for the election of directors of a company.
 We treat companies in which we own at least a majority of the outstanding voting securities as majority-owned subsidiaries.
-We also treat subsidiaries of which we or our wholly-owned or majority-owned subsidiary is the General Partner (in a General Partner-managed entity) or managing member (in a member-managed entity) or in which our agreement or the agreement of our wholly-owned or majority-owned subsidiary is required for all major decisions affecting the subsidiaries (referred to herein as "Controlled Subsidiaries"), as majority-owned subsidiaries even though none of the interests issued by such Controlled Subsidiaries meets the definition of voting securities under the Investment Company Act.
+We also treat subsidiaries of which we or our wholly-owned or majority-owned subsidiaries are unaligned entity) or in which our agreement or the agreement of our wholly-owned or majority-owned subsidiary is required for all major decisions affecting the subsidiaries (referred to herein as "Controlled Subsidiaries"), as majority-owned subsidiaries even though none of the interests issued by such Controlled Subsidiaries meets the definition of voting securities under the Investment Company Act.
 We reached our conclusion on the basis that the interests issued by the Controlled Subsidiaries are the functional equivalent of voting securities.
 We have not asked the SEC staff for concurrence of our analysis, our treatment of such interests as voting securities, or whether the Controlled Subsidiaries, or any other of our subsidiaries, may be treated in the manner in which we intend, and it is possible that the SEC staff could disagree with any of our determinations.
 If the SEC staff were to disagree with our treatment of one or more companies as majority-owned subsidiaries, we would need to adjust our strategy and our assets.
 Any such adjustment in our strategy could have a material adverse effect on us.